 With an arbitrary waveform or parameter-variable waveform, oscillation is resumed from the set phase if the period is changed.
 Please note that the phase will become discontinuous.

 4.4.6 To Set Phase

-There is a virtual phase reference inside the main unit, and a waveform shifted by the value set in [Phase] with respect to that reference is output.
+With oscillator, a virtual reference phase is held inside the unit and that reference phase with the value set in [Phase] added to it is output.